BrendanBarber/Portfolio/about.md

 <div class="intro-section">
   <div class="intro-text">
     Hello!
 I'm Brendan, a computer science student with a fascination for graphics programming and creative technologies.
-I love bridging the gap between artistic vision and technical implementation, whether that's building VFX tools for artists or creating games.
+I love bridging the gap between artistic vision and technical implementation, whether that's building VFX tools for artists or creating video games.

     When I'm not coding, you'll find me practicing violin 🎻, playing casual ice hockey 🏒, or getting lost in a good book 📚.
   </div>